"Bumblebee has always had moves": Local restaurant's cartoon theme amuses many

 - The post left the online community intrigued after seeing the amount of fun both kids and grown-ups had at the colourful restaurant

-- Social media users enquired more about the place in the comment section, as many planned to have their parties at shop
+- Social media users enquired more about the place in the comment section, as many planned to have their parties at the place

-A fun video taken at the Honeydew Blueberry Beacon family restaurant branch by a lady showing kids and two characters, Bumblebee and Grinch, party to Tyle-ICUs Mnike song left many people in stitches.
+A fun video taken at the Honeydew Blueberry Beacon family restaurant branch by a lady showing kids and two characters, Bumblebee and Grinch, partying to Tyler-ICUs Mnike song left many people in stitches.

 The amusing content received 205K views, 13.9K likes and almost 400 comments after the hun shared it on her TikTok page under the user handle @slu_gen.

-The video shows grown-ups and kids jamming to the viral amapiano song at the restaurant while the Grinch stands on the table, showing off his talent and Bumblebee doing his thing.
+The video shows grown-ups and kids jamming to the viral amapiano song at the restaurant while the Grinch stands on the table showing off his talent while Bumblebee does his thing.

 PAY ATTENTION: Briefly News is now on YouTube!
 Check out our interviews on Briefly TV Life now!